1cg/romail/README.md

       :Subject = "Example Email",
       :Text = "Hello, this is an example email...\n\nDid you get it?"
     }

+    account.send(email)

+In the near future the need to refer directly to the account will be removed.
+In other words instead of

+    account.send(email)

+one will be able to do

     email.send()

 Easy as pie.
-This will use the `Server.BASE` configuration to send this email through the `smtp.gmail.com`.

-The code above will open a new connection every time you call `send()`.
-You can keep the connection open for multiple emails by using the `Server#connect()` method:

-    using( Server.Base.connect() ) {
-      for( user in getAllUser() ) {
+## Reading Email ##

+Reading email in Romail is currently not too big a deal:

-        var email = new Email() {
+    var account = new GmailIMAPAccount("userName", "password")
-          :To = user.Email,
-          :From = "example@gmail.com",
-          :Subject = "Thank You!",
-          :Text = "Thanks for using our application!"
+    var unreadMessages = account.Inbox.UnreadEmailMessages
+    for(var message in unreadMessages){
+        // Mark all the unread messages as read unreadMessage.markRead()
     }
-        email.send()
-      }
-    }

-This will create one SMTP connection and send all the emails through that connection, rather than opening a new SMTP connection for each user.

-## Reading Email ##

-Romail makes a common pattern, following an email folder for new messages, very easy to
+In the near future Romail will make a common pattern, following an email folder for new messages, very easy to
 implement:

-    Server.Base.folder( "UserResponses" ).follow( \ email -> print( "Got an email from a user! " + email.From ) )
+    account.Inbox.follow( \ email -> print( "Got an email from a user! " + email.From ) )

-You use the `folder()` method to get a folder on the server and then call the `follow()` method, passing in a block that takes an email.
-This block will be invoked when new mail arrives in the "UserResponses" folder.
+account.Inbox returns an EmailFolder which has the `follow()` method that accepts a block that takes an email.
+This block will be invoked when new mail arrives in the Inbox, or any other folder on the server.